iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> WARNING: You would have to literally drain your phone's battery down to 0 percent, if running DreamLab continuously for awhile makes the phone start going into the Usage-Optimisation ('Go Straight to Gaol') mode.<br> :date: __2021-05-10 06:48:02__

 > Nice to be able to make a difference<br> :date: __2021-04-19 21:42:48__